francostellari/NppPlugins/TopMost/README.md

 # Top Most plugin (*a.k.a.* TopMost)
 TopMost allows to set the main Notepad++ window as a topmost window so it can stay on top of other windows even when it is not active.
 This plugin sync with Notepad++ own stay on top functionality and allows to remember the setting between restarts as well as to show a toolbar button.

+## 1v42 (2022-10-18)
+* Fixed a problem with saving settings to INI file

 ## 1v41 (2022-10-18)
-- Fixed some icons
+* Fixed some icons
-- Initially not working on Win11
+* Initially not working on Win11

 ## 1v40 (2016-10-11)
 Added 64-bit version